Do you plan to buy property in Thailand?

 There was a constant decline in the number of new condominium units, decreasing from over 10,000 new units in the second half of 2012 to only around 1,000 new units in the second half of 2017.
 Still, prices increase by 3% to 5% a year, which is not too bad.

-Having said that, Pattaya has faced issues with an oversupply of property in 2019 and the market has been on low flame.
+Having said that, Pattaya has faced issues with an oversupply of property in 2019 and the market has been slow.
 One thing is certain: Foreigners and expats have a big impact on Thailand’s property market.

 Some cities, like Pattaya and Phuket, are more vulnerable to the economic climate in countries like China and Russia, compared to Hua Hin and Bangkok, which attract wealthy Thai investors.

 Bangkok’s Property Market

 Below you can find data, giving you a better understanding of Bangkok’s property market in the past years:

 - The number of newly launched condominiums has increased from 8,000 to more than 15,000 per quarter in 2017 and 2018